-On the 2018 trip, the team from Australia visited the small community of Aminocera and were lucky enough to learn about how the Village Savings and Loans Association (VSLA) program works.
+When the team from Australia visited the small community of Aminocera a few years ago, they were lucky enough to learn firsthand about how the Village Savings and Loans Association (VSLA) program works.

-VSLA engages women in Cents for Seeds villages across northern Uganda, encompassing women participating in Cents for Seeds and women who are not.
-It teaches them the value of saving, and giving them the opportunity to work with women in their community.
+VSLA engages women in Cents for Seeds villages across northern Uganda.
+It teaches them the value of saving, as well as providing an opportunity to work with other women in their community.

 Women are divided into groups of 50.
 To begin, each group is given a small amount of money to start off the ‘kitty’.
 They are given a makeshift safe money box too.
 In each group 6 leaders are allocated:

 The communal savings will increase in 2 ways: